How to Get Horribly Lost

 WHAT IF I GET HORRIBLY LOST?

 Don't panic!
-We will give you the phone number you can use to reach the staff.
-You should CALL -- DO NOT TEXT!
-(When things are busy we might not see a text message coming in, but we won't miss a ringing phone!)
+There will be a wristband attached to your bike with the phone number you can use to reach the staff.
+You should CALL -- DO NOT TEXT OR EMAIL US!

 If possible you should know the street address where you are standing. ("I'm at a McDonald's at 4302 Coastal Highway.")